Skip to main content

 A Checkpoint is the primary means for validating data in a production deployment of GX.
 Checkpoints enable you to run a list of Validation Definitions with shared parameters.
 Checkpoints can be configured to run Actions, and can pass Validation Results to a list of predefined Actions for processing.

 Actions provide a mechanism to integrate Checkpoints into your data pipeline infrastructure by automatically processing Validation Results.
-Typical use cases include sending email alerts, Slack messages, or custom notifications based on the result of data validation.
+Typical use cases include sending email alerts, Slack/Microsoft Teams messages, or custom notifications based on the result of data validation.

 Data Docs are human-readable documentation generated by GX that host your Expectation Suite definitions and Validation Results.
 Using Checkpoints and Actions, you can configure your GX workflow to automatically write Validation Results to a chosen Data Docs site.